tharika01/ML-Projects/Penguin Species prediction/README.md

 ### Run

-This project was implemented on CoLab, just click and run on your favourite web browser.
+This project was implemented on CoLab, just click on open with CoLab and you are good to go.

 ### Data